cloudfoundry-community/gautocloud/README.md

 ### Local

 This is a special *CloudEnv* and can be considered as a fake one.
+You can also use it to be able to use a config file directly without pain (but it's not 12 factors).

+You have 2 possibilities to trigger this cloud env (they can be used in same time):
-You need to set the env var `CLOUD_FILE` which contains the path of a configuration files containing services.
+- You can set the env var `CLOUD_FILE` which contains the path of a configuration files containing services.
+- You can create a `config file` called `config.yml` in your current working directory or set the env var `CONFIG_FILE` which contains the path of your config file.

-This config file can be a `yml`, `json`, `toml` or `hcl` file.
-It only requires to follow this pattern (example in yml):
+A `config file` or a `cloud file` can be a `yml`, `json`, `toml` or `hcl` file.

+A `config file` can contains anything you wants, this will register by itself a service named `config` with tag `config` which contains you configuration from the file.

+A `cloud file` must follow this pattern (example in yml):
 ```yml
 app_name: "myapp" # set the app name you want (it can be not set)
 services: